fafrd/aquarium/README.md

              (default "Your goal is to run a Minecraft server.")
       -limit int
-            Maximum number of commands the AI should run. (default 30) -preserve-container
+            Maximum number of commands the AI should run. (default 30) -model string
+            OpenAI model to use. gpt-4 is best, but most expensive.
+See https://platform.openai.com/docs/models (default "gpt-3.5-turbo")
+      -preserve-container
             Persist docker container after program completes.
       -split-limit int